-Mattins has one nocturn of three lessons.
-The invitatoy is Hodie scietis quia veniet Dominus, Ex mane videbitis gloriam ejus and the hymn is Verbum supernum prodiens.
-The antiphons Exsultate etc are sung with psalms 80, 81, 82, 83, 84, 85, 86, 87, 88, 93, 95 & 96 from the Psalter for Friday.
-The psalms are sung in pairs under six antiphons.
-After the last antiphon a versicle proper to the day, Hodie scietis, quia veniet Dominus, and its respond, Et mane videbitis gloriam ejus.
+Mattins has a single nocturn of three lessons, preceded, where it is of observed, by Mattins and Lauds of the BVM.
+The invitatory is Hodie scietis quia veniet Dominus, Ex mane videbitis gloriam ejus and the hymn is Verbum supernum prodiens.
+The antiphons Ut non delinquam etc are sung with psalms 97, 98, 91, 100, 101, 102, 103, 104, 105, 106, 107 & 108 from the Psalter for Saturday.
+After the last antiphon a versicle proper to the day, Hodie scietis, quia veniet Dominus, and its respond, Et mane videbitis gloriam ejus are sung.
 The homily is taken from St. Jerome's commentary on the first chapter of St. Matthew's Gospel.
 The first lesson consists of the text of both the first and second lessons in the post-Clementine books.
 The second lesson is the same as the modern third lesson.
 The third lesson, Joseph fili David noli timere (...) salvum faciet populum suum, is entirely absent from the post-Clementine books.
 A third responsory is sung in place of the Te Deum.
 At Lauds the antiphons, Judaea et Jerusalem nolite timere etc (sung under double rite), are proper to the day and are sung with the psalms of Sunday (92, 99, 62-66, Benedicite and 148-149-150.
 The Office hymn is Vox clara ecce intonat.
 The V & R, chapter, antiphon on the Benedictus, and collect are proper to the Vigil.
 The ferial preces are not sung.
+As the Office is now of double rite the Officium Parvum is not celebrated.

 Mass is sung after None.
 Today the ministers do not wear folded chasubles but dalmatic and tunicle.
 There is just one collect.
 The dismissal, Benedicamus Domino, is sung by the deacon to a most beautiful and ornate tone reserved for today, the feast of the Holy Innocents and pro re gravi Masses.